Chart Color Schemes

 Bohle Plains lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Based on analysis of ABS population updates for the broader area, the Bohle Plains statistical area's population is estimated at around 5,241 as of Nov 2025.
-This reflects an increase of 1,252 people (31.4%) since the 2021 Census, which reported a population of 3,989 people.
-The change is inferred from the resident population of 4,886 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 419 validated new addresses since the Census date.
+As of Feb 2026, the population of the suburb of Bohle Plains is estimated at around 5,245.
+This reflects an increase of 1,256 people since the 2021 Census, which reported a population of 3,989.
+The change was inferred from AreaSearch's estimate of the resident population at 4,886 following examination of ABS ERP data release in June 2024 and an additional 422 validated new addresses since the Census date.
 This level of population equates to a density ratio of 165 persons per square kilometer.
-Bohle Plains's growth of 31.4% since the 2021 census exceeded the SA4 region's growth of 6.9%.
-Population growth for the area was primarily driven by interstate migration, contributing approximately 62.0% of overall population gains during recent periods.
+Bohle Plains's growth rate of 31.5% since the 2021 census exceeded the SA4 region (7.1%) and the SA3 area, marking it as a growth leader in the region.
+Population growth was primarily driven by interstate migration contributing approximately 62.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 and based on 2021 data.
-It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
-Moving forward with demographic trends, a significant population increase in the top quartile of non-metropolitan areas nationally is forecast.
-The Bohle Plains (SA2) is expected to increase by 1,370 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 16.5% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year, and Queensland State Government's SA2 area projections released in 2023 based on 2021 data for years post-2032.
+Moving forward, a significant population increase is forecast in the top quartile of non-metropolitan areas nationally, with the suburb expected to increase by 1,357 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 16.2% over the 17 years.

 Frequently Asked Questions - Population